lxc-xx/cvpr2014/README.md

 The standard error contains various debug / diagnostic messages like time measurements and parameters in effect.

 ### fv_fast
-The tool accepts descriptors on the standard input and writes Fisher vector to the standard output or a specified HDF5 file.
+The tool accepts descriptors on the standard input and writes Fisher vector (FV) to the standard output or a specified HDF5 file.
 Command-line options:

 Option | Default | Description